 Proof of Good Character

 In order to have a successful New Zealand visa process, students are expected to submit documents which provide evidence of their good character.
 These documents can be in the form of a police report stating that the applicant has never been involved in an altercation with their native country’s law or have had any police records or previous prison sentences.

 The embassy needs documents which prove that a student applying for a visa to study in New Zealand is not a threat to New Zealand’s image.

 Proof of Genuine Intention

 If you plan on having a hassle-free New Zealand student visa process, you must prove to the embassy that your intentions behind studying in the country are not malicious.
-In order to do so, the applicant must submit certain documents which could help the embassy in understanding their intentions behind applying for a Student visa for New Zealand.
+In order to do so, the applicant must submit certain documents which could help the embassy in understanding their intentions behind applying for a student visa for New Zealand.
 Submitting the following documents will help support their claims.

 - Evidence of travel history including the photo page and all pages which have visa records, entry and exit stamps.

-- Evidence of a student’s home country circumstances which explains the situation due to which they have to apply for a New zealand student visa.
+- Evidence of a student’s home country circumstances which explains the situation due to which they have to apply for a New Zealand student visa.

 Letter of Confirmation From University

-A letter of offer from your university in New Zealand must include certain information which are specific to the course of study in New Zealand.
+A letter of offer from your university in New Zealand must include certain information which is specific to the course of study in New Zealand.
 The offer letter from the student’s university must contain the following details.